-The Systems > Advanced Search section allows you to perform global searches within your Uyuni environment.
+The menu:Systems[Advanced Search] section allows you to perform global searches within your Uyuni environment.
 Searches can include network information, hardware devices, location, activity, packages, details, DMI information, and hardware.

 Type your search term in the Search For field.
-Select the criterion to search by, use the radio buttons to specify whether you want to query all systems or only those in the System Set Manager, and click the [search] button.
+Select the criterion to search by, use the radio buttons to specify whether you want to query all systems or only those in the System Set Manager, and click the btn:[Search] button.
 Check Invert Result to list only results that do not match the specified criteria.